stromtutorial/stromtutorial.github.io/steps/step-14/04-testing-the-chain-class.md

 {{ page.description | markdownify }}
 {% endcomment %}

-Now all that is needed is to make some small changes to the `Node`, `Tree`, and `TreeManip` classes, and update the `Strom::run` function to set up `Chain` and run it.
+Now all that is needed is to make changes to the `Node` and `TreeManip` classes to accommodate flipping transition matrices and partials, make `Updater` a friend of `Tree` and `Node`, and update the `Strom::run` function to set up `Chain` and run it.
 For this exercise we will use another variation on the rbcL data set used before.

 Download [rbcl10.nex]({{ "/assets/data/rbcl10.nex" | absolute_url }}) and [rbcl10.tre]({{ "/assets/data/rbcl10.tre" | absolute_url }}) to your working directory with the other downloaded data and tree files.